 Which POS system is right for you?

 In the past, a POS system in your brick-and-mortar store wasn’t necessarily unified with your eCommerce website.
 This made business operations like tracking inventory, understanding customer behavior, and managing store credits and returns more complex.
 Today, modern POS systems integrate your entire business, whether you sell online, in person or both.
-You can pick and choose the perfect combination of hardware and software that suits your business needs.
+You can pick and choose the perfect combination of hardware and software that suits your business needs as well as considering the POS system cost.
 For example, if you have a retail business where you sell in a brick-and-mortar location and accept payments on your eCommerce site, you’ll want to select a retail POS system that integrates all your sales in one place.
 If you also sell occasionally at pop-ups and events, you can opt for a mobile POS system, which conveniently turns your mobile phone into your personal point of sale, allowing you to accept credit card payments on the go.
 If you have an eCommerce business on Wix and also sell in person, Wix POS lets you manage all your sales from one place.
 It offers a fully integrated hardware and software system, smooth checkout, fully synced inventory, and more.
 To get started with Wix POS and learn about the features available, visit Wix POS.